luiscardenas97/CSE_212/1-queue.md

 ![Figure 1](Queue.png)
 <figcaption align = "center"><b>Figure 1 - Queue</b></figcaption>
 <br>

 A queue is fairly simple data structure, but it can be a powerful tool when using adequately.
+Its performance in Python can vary depending of the operation, but they usually have big O notation of O(1), except for the dequeue operation that has a performance of O(n). **Big O notations** are implemented to represent the performance of an algorithm in terms of time and memory.
+O(1) is the ideal performance for an algorithm since it represents a constant time.
+O(n) also performs pretty decently because it describes the performance of a linear function.

 <br>